-Switzerland’s 18 living ex-presidents: a political record
+Switzerland’s 19 living ex-presidents: a world record

 But as long as parliament keeps re-electing you as a cabinet minister every four years (the odds are good: only four ministers have not been re-elected since 1848), there’s no limit on how long you can stay in the cabinet or how many times you can be president (the record is six).
 In practice, however, few ministers nowadays serve a third term as president – the last to do so was Kurt Furgler in 1985.

 So become a cabinet minister, stay out of trouble and you’re basically guaranteed the presidency.
-Only three living ministers didn’t become president: Elisabeth Kopp entered cabinet in 1984 (she was the first female minister) and resigned in 1989; Ruth Metzler entered cabinet in 1999 and wasn’t re-elected in 2003; Christoph Blocher entered cabinet in 2003 and wasn’t re-elected in 2007.
+Only two living ministers didn’t become president: Ruth Metzler entered cabinet in 1999 and wasn’t re-elected in 2003; Christoph Blocher entered cabinet in 2003 and wasn’t re-elected in 2007.

 ‘Question of perspective’